cmcmicrosystems/iot_platform/README.md

 - Shock, vibration, and temperature monitoring of industrial equipment
 - Theft, temperature monitoring of storage/shipping containers

-This IoT Platform is a PCB version of a reference design developed for the multi-technology silicon interposer platform.
-It consists of:
+This IoT Platform consists of:
-- PCB design files for the Mentor Graphics PADS environment
+- PCB design files for the KiCad v5.1.9 design environment.
 - Source code and binary format firmware
 - Android mobile app for data logging via smart phone

 This project is provided as-is.
-Working samples were created and tested successfully.
+Working samples (Alpha version) were created and tested successfully.

+Prevents versions can be retreived by selecting the appropriate tag on Github at github.com/cmcmicrosystems/iot_platform

+Versions:

+Beta : Current KiCAD v5.1.9.
+In manufacturing.
+Changes made to sensors and crystals in BoM due to covid chip shortages.
+New firmware for TMP100 temperature sensor (replacement for SI7051 in alpha).
+Manufacturing information included.

+Alpha : Initial version in Mentor Graphics PADS.  tested on a PCB, functional.